Events like weddings, graduations, and baby showers tend to result in many gifts.

-Follow the steps below to complete all of your thank you notes without feeling overwhelmed.
+Follow the steps below to complete all of your thank-you notes without feeling overwhelmed.

 If you are reading this before you are on the right track!
 The first step is to make a template that you can use to track the name of who gave each gift and what the gift was.

 Take it with you to the event (ex. baby shower) or have it with you when opening your wedding or graduation gifts.
-Be diligent in using it!
-Write neatly.
-This will save you pain later.
+Or a shower host may be the one to fill out the names and gifts.

 Try not to think about how you wished you had been better organized.
-Don’t to figure out why you thought you would be able to remember them all.
+Don’t try to figure out why you thought you would be able to remember them all.
 None of that will help now.

 Write down as many gifts and the gift giver’s name as possible.
 If you can’t remember, still send a thank you note.
-You will have to be a bit generic, and say “thank you for the gift” instead of naming the what the gift was.
+You will have to be a bit generic and say “thank you for the gift” instead of naming what the gift was.

 This is key and very important, so let me repeat that: DO NOT write all the thank you notes at one time.
 Also, do not feel like you need to write them all on the same day.
 Both will lead to that feeling of overwhelm that we want to avoid.
 Plan to write the thank you notes in several sessions.

-This can be done in about a 90 minutes if you spend no more than 5 minutes on each note and take a 5-minute break after every 5 notes.
+This can be done in about 90 minutes if you spend no more than 5 minutes on each note and take a 5-minute break after every 5 notes.
 If you have 49 to write, write 7 each day.
 Do the first 4 and then take a break and write the next 3.
 You get the idea.

-If these notes are wedding thank you notes, have your spouse help.
+For wedding thank you notes, have your spouse help.